 - The recipe has you make the oatmeal crumb topping early on so it can sit in the refrigerator.
 It is best to add the crumb topping when it is very cold.

-- For the oatmeal cream, I do not recommend quick oats.
-It is best to use old fashioned.
+- For the oatmeal cream, do not use quick oats.
+Use old fashioned oats.

-- In the apple mixture, you can use 2 tbsp. of vanilla sugar instead of sugar and vanilla seeds.
+- In the apple mixture, you can use 2 Tablespoons of vanilla sugar instead of sugar and vanilla seeds.

 - You can make some of the components ahead of time.
 You can make the dough up to two days before you plan to bake, storing it wrapped in plastic in the refrigerator.
 You can also make the crumb topping up to two days in advance, storing in an airtight container in the refrigerator.
 Finally, you can make the oatmeal cream also up to two days in advance, storing it in an airtight container in the refrigerator, but you will need to mix it so that it is light and fluffy just before filling the tarts with it.